Joao4569/farm_fresh/README.md

   - Ability to connect with customers
   - Ability to build relationships and loyalty with our audience
   - Improve customer service
-  - Ability to share content that will attract relevent customers
+  - Ability to share content that will attract relevant customers
-  - Content can be shared by cutomers to new potential customers
+  - Content can be shared by customers to new potential customers
   - Quick and easy to setup
   - A low cost to the new business
   - Easy scalability